 Fodor's Expert Review Museo Larco

-Fuchsia bougainvillea tumbles over the white walls surrounding the colonial bishops mansion built atop a pre-Columbian temple.
-It houses the city's most impressive collection of ancient art, with works from all the country's major pre-Colombian cultures spanning several thousand years.
-Most intriguing are the thousands of ceramic "portrait heads" crafted more than a millennium ago.
-Some owners commissioned more than one, allowing you to see how they changed over the course of their lives.
-The sala erótica reveals that these ancient artisans were surprisingly uninhibited, creating everyday objects adorned with explicit sexual images.
-This gallery is across the garden from the rest of the museum.
-Guides are a good idea, and are just S/35 per group.
+Hot-pink bougainvillea spills over the white walls of this lovely colonial mansion, which is built atop a pre-Columbian temple.
+What those walls house is the city's most exquisite collection of ancient art, with works from all of Peru's major pre-Hispanic cultures spanning several thousand years.
+Highlights include a Moche stirrup vessel detailing grisly human sacrifices, a selection of Inca quipus, and thousands of ceramic "portrait heads" that give astonishingly realistic insights into their subjects' personalities.
+The sala erótica reveals that Peru's ancient artisans were an uninhibited lot, creating clay pottery adorned with explicit sexual images.
+Guides are a good idea, and the cost is just S/35 per group.
 The café overlooking the museum's garden is an excellent option for lunch or dinner.